New North American trade pact has a few differences, and those could be costly

 Moody's says the new rules will benefit U.S.-based carmakers because many of their suppliers are already in North America.
 Some foreign manufacturers — such as Germany's BMW, which operates its largest plant in Spartanburg County — are already looking to move their supply chain.

 Daimler has also said it will move more production to the U.S., where it builds cars and sport-utility vehicles in Alabama and Sprinter commercial vans in North Charleston.
-This week, the company said it will add an electric battery plant to its Alabama site as part of a $1 billion expansion there.
+This week, the company said it will add an electric battery plant to its Alabama site as part of a $1 billion expansion in the Gulf Coast state.

-Engines and transmissions will likely be among the parts carmaker's move first because they make up about 30 percent of a typical car's value, according to manufacturing consultants.
+Engines and transmissions will likely be among the parts that carmakers move first because they make up about 30 percent of a typical vehicle's value, according to manufacturing consultants.

 "To the extent that auto manufacturers operating in North America increase sourcing from North American factories to meet the higher regional content requirement, demand could increase for parts suppliers in the region at the expense of Asian and European competitors," Moody's said in its report.
 "U.S. and Canadian suppliers would likely have an edge over Mexican suppliers."